The ROI of Personalization: Real Numbers for How It Pays Off

 If personalizing your customer acquisition efforts is important, personalizing your retention strategy is nothing short of critical.
 Your existing customers have a far higher expectation of you than those you have no relationship with.
 Failing to make them feel respected and valued can be catastrophic for a business.

 So what does all this mean for the bottom line?
 Well, increasing customer retention rates by just 5% could increase profits by anywhere from 25% to 95%.
+That’s a lot of potential revenue you could lose out on if you don’t make churn prevention and customer retention a priority.

 For a real-world example, take a look at adidas.
 Personalization helped them gain a staggering 1,189% increase in sales driven by an email that included Personalized Video.
-The video featured personal race data and even footage of individual runners in the Boston Marathon — so runners received their own, bespoke (and highly shareable) highlights reel.
+The video featured personal race data and even footage of individual runners in the Boston Marathon, so runners received their own, bespoke (and highly shareable) highlights reel.
 The campaign also drove over 80,000 visitors to the company’s web properties and immense social buzz.

 Personal details can also be leveraged to improve routine communications with your customers, which should be a key goal in any retention strategy.
 When sending billing information, for example, American Water made sure their message was filled with useful information that was personally relevant for each viewer.

 Ultimately, you probably know your current customers far better than you know your potential customers (and if not, there’s something very wrong going on…), so personalizing your retention strategy should be far easier than personalizing your acquisition strategy.
-However, it is exactly this wealth of data that can sometimes be overwhelming.
+However, it is exactly this wealth of data that can be overwhelming.

 Marketers often find themselves aiming too high in an attempt to leverage all they know about their clients.
 This may be right for certain use cases, industries or companies but certainly isn’t right for all.

 Getting personalization right doesn’t always mean personalizing as much as you can.

-Sometimes, a better ROI can be achieved by lighter personalization that leverages easily-accessible data and allows campaigns to launch quickly, rather than through more complex personalization projects that may never get off the ground.
+Sometimes, a better ROI can be achieved by lighter personalization that leverages easily accessible data and allows campaigns to launch quickly, rather than through more complex personalization projects that may never get off the ground.

 Boost Revenue With Personalized Upselling and Cross-Selling

 Strategic upselling and cross-selling techniques can lead to a boost in revenues by selling more to the same customer while also improving the customer’s experience.
+After all, when you recommend products based on past behavior or preferences, customers are more likely to feel that the offer is relevant to them and respond positively.

 Take Vodafone’s upgrade campaign below, for example.
 Rather than sending out generic advertisements for the new iPhone, the brand created Personalized Videos that addressed each viewer by name and outlined the specific benefits they’d get if they upgraded.
-It’s a strategy other telecommunication companies are adopting too.
-Results so far include as much as 3x higher conversions compared to benchmarks.

 By effectively personalizing the upselling and cross-selling experience, you can make sure that the customer chooses the right product for them.
 And that means you get a happier customer while driving revenue.